nasa-jpl/autoRIFT/README.md

 For quick use:
 * Refer to the file "testAutorift.py" for the usage of the module and modify it for your own purpose
-* Input files include the master image (required), slave image (required), and the four outputs from running "testGeogrid.py" (a.k.a "winlocname", "winoffname", "winro2vxname", "winro2vyname").
+* Input files include the reference image (required), test image (required), and the four outputs from running "testGeogrid.py" (a.k.a "winlocname", "winoffname", "winro2vxname", "winro2vyname").

 _Note: if the four outputs from running the "geogrid" module are not provided, a regular grid will be assigned_